waveshareteam/ugv_ws/README.md

     git clone -b ros2-humble-develop https://github.com/DUDULRX/ugv_ws.git
     ```

-    - First compilation on the virtual machine (compiling one by one on the robot)
+    - First compilation on the virtual machine (compiling one by one on the pi or jetson)

         ```jsx
         cd /home/ws/ugv_ws